Co-author: Elise Donaldson

 How do you get smartphone insurance?

-- Credit card purchase protection
+- As part of credit card purchase protection insurance

 Insure your phone with contents insurance